aamitn/simc/README.md

 The general approach to building an Electron application for a particular platform is documented [here](https://electronjs.org/docs/tutorial/application-distribution).
 The following instructions apply this approach to circuit JS.

 To build the Electron application:
-* Compile the application using GWT, as above.
+* Compile the astro frontend in site-source and the main application using Gradle, as [above](#building-the-web-application).
-* Download and unpack a [pre-built Electron binary directory](https://github.com/electron/electron/releases) version 9.3.2 for the target platform.
+* Download and unpack a [pre-built Electron binary directory](https://github.com/electron/electron/releases) latest version for the target platform.
-* Copy the "app" directory from this repository to the location specified [here](https://electronjs.org/docs/tutorial/application-distribution) in the Electron binary directory structure.
+* Copy the `app` directory from [this](https://github.com/aamint/simc) repository to the location specified [here](https://electronjs.org/docs/tutorial/application-distribution) in the Electron binary directory structure.
+  >Copy `app` to `electron/resources` (in Win/Linux) OR to `electron/Electron.app/Contents/Resources/` in MacOS
-* Copy the "war" directory, containing the compiled CircuitJS1 application, in to the "app" directory the Electron binary directory structure.
+* Copy the `site` directory, containing the compiled SimC application, in to the `app` directory of the Electron binary directory structure as mentioned above.
 * Run the "Electron" executable file.
-It should automatically load CircuitJS1.
+It should automatically load SimC.

 Known limitations of the Electron application:
 * "Create short URL" on "Export as URL" doesn't work as it relies on server support.

-Thanks to @Immortalin for the initial work in applying Electron to CircuitJS1.

 ## License